EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 There are many.

-  - userland binaries can't find their error messages.
   - CPU exceptions should be mapped to signals.
   - single-tasking mode should be switched off (which would allow pipes to work).
   - someone needs to overhaul the SD SPI code who understands it.
   - not all the ROM routines are hooked up to userland binaries.
+  - signal handling
+  - pre-emption

 ...and probably others.

-## Postscript
+## Author

-dg@cowlark.com
+dg@cowlark.com did the original port.

 ## Building Without Debian